NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

    A visualization of the features laid out by ``autoseed`` in ``qnet``.
    Note that the marks do not cover the same features between images.
-   This is due to the poor initial SPICE data for MOC images.
+   This is due to the poor initial SPICE (camera pose) data for MOC images.

 The next step is to perform auto registration of these features between the two images using `pointreg